One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models: Abstract

 \section{Abstract}

 Clinical events captured in Electronic Health Records (EHR) are irregularly sampled and may consist of a mixture of discrete events and numerical measurements, such as laboratory values or treatment dosages.
 The sequential nature of EHR, analogous to natural language, has motivated the use of next-token prediction to train prior EHR Foundation Models (FMs) over events.
 However, this training fails to capture the full structure of EHR.
+When a given event occurs must be captured, but the event value (abnormal lab) also modulates the likelihood of other clinical events.
+Most existing EHR FMs do not jointly model this likelihood and are unable to capture the full observation process, impacting downstream capabilities.
 We propose \textit{\methodname}, a marked time-to-event pretraining objective that jointly models event timing and associated measurements.
-Across multiple datasets, downstream tasks, and model architectures, this objective consistently yields more generalizable representations than next-token prediction and pretraining losses that ignore continuous measurements.
+Across multiple datasets, downstream tasks, and model backbones, this objective consistently yields more generalizable representations than next-token prediction and pretraining losses that ignore continuous measurements.
 Importantly, the proposed objective yields improvements beyond traditional classification evaluation, including better regression and time-to-event prediction.
-Beyond introducing a new family of FMs, our results suggest a broader takeaway: pretraining objectives that account for EHR structure are critical for expanding downstream capabilities and generalizability.
+Beyond introducing a new family of FMs, our ablations suggest a broader takeaway: pretraining objectives that account for EHR structure are critical for expanding downstream capabilities and generalizability.